KordingLab/nctpy/README.md

 # Network Community Toolbox in Python

-Network Connectivity Toolbox in Python (still developing).
+Network Connectivity Toolbox in Python.
+This repository is still developing.
+Help us develop by putting on issues or pull-request!

-The original Matlab code snippets are available [here](http://commdetect.weebly.com/).
+You can find the original Matlab code snippets are available [here](http://commdetect.weebly.com/).
 The former Python version for Network Connectivity Toolbox is available [here](https://github.com/nangongwubu/Python-Version-for-Network-Community-Architecture-Toobox).

 ## Installation